 For a joint account, both cardholders will need to supply their personal information on the application, and the card issuer will run a credit check on both applicants.
 The credit scores and credit backgrounds of both applicants will be considered when the issuer decides whether or not to approve the application and what terms and limits will be set if it is approved.
 No matter how good your credit is, you should expect a low credit limit and a high interest rate if your co-signer has poor credit.

 The Ramifications of a Split

 If you break up with your joint account holder, both of you remain responsible for paying the credit card bill.
 Not even a divorce changes the terms of the original contract.
-If the judge says each of you pays half the bill and your ex doesn’t keep up his end of the deal, the credit card issuer doesn’t care—you’re both still liable for making payments.
+If the judge says each of you pays half the bill, and your ex doesn’t keep up her end of the deal, the credit card issuer doesn’t care—you’re both still liable for making payments.
 You also should be wary of revenge spending—when an angry ex runs up the credit card bill and doesn’t bother to repay it.
 The credit card issuer may not let you close the joint credit card account until the balance has been repaid, so the other account holder could keep charging while you work to pay off the balance.

 Closing an account is likely not the best option for your credit score since it will reduce your available credit and possibly shorten the average age of your credit accounts.
 However, it probably remains the best option after a split in order to prevent any further problems.

 An account holder can remove an authorized user at any time, but authorized users may have difficulty removing themselves from an account by themselves, depending on the policies of the card issuer.
 Either account holder on a joint account should be able to close the account.
 If there is disagreement over how to handle the closing of an account, the terms should be outlined in a divorce agreement.